Trident (spacecraft)

 Trident is a space mission concept to the outer planets proposed in 2019 to NASA's Discovery Program.
 The concept includes flybys of Jupiter and Neptune with a focus on Neptune's largest moon Triton.

 In 2020, Trident was selected along with three other Discovery proposals for further study, with two expected to be selected to fly as Discovery 15 and 16.
-On 2 June 2021, NASA selected DAVINCI+ and VERITAS over Trident and the Io Volcano Observer.
+On 2 June 2021, NASA selected the Venus missions DAVINCI+ and VERITAS over Trident and the Io Volcano Observer.

 History

 Triton is the largest moon of Neptune.
 In 1989, Voyager 2 flew past the moon at a distance of 40000 km, and discovered several cryovolcanoes on its surface.
 Triton is geologically active, its surface is young and has relatively few impact craters.
 It has a very thin atmosphere.
 Voyager 2 was only able to observe approximately 40% of Triton's surface.

 The Trident concept was proposed in March 2019 to NASA's Discovery Program.
 The mission concept is supported by NASA's Ocean Worlds Exploration Program and it is intended to help answer some of the questions generated by Voyager 2's flyby in 1989.